xpmethod-workshops/dhsi-coding-fundamentals/README.md

 ## Day 1 (4hr)

-Lecture:
+Morning (10:15am-12:00pm)
+- Welcome (John & Dennis)
+  - Introductions
+  - Overview of week
+- Working Demo: Introduction to Terminal (John)
-- Command line basics.
+  - Cheatsheet
-- regex
+  - Regex
+  - Simple problems using the cheatsheet

+Afternoon (1:30pm-4:00pm)
-Lab: Hunting the Whale.
+- Lab: Hunting the Whale.
 Weasel Words.
+(Dennis)
+- Lecture / Working Demo (Depending on progress): Thinking like a computer programmer.
+(John)
+  - Pseudocode
+  - Variables
+  - Data types
+  - Control structures
+  - Conditionals
+  - Where to get help

 Intro to the Terminal.
 Terminal in the morning via a cheatsheet, a bit of a live demo, and then some problems that they can use the cheatsheet to solve.
 Use of lab